 All these design choices made the card game extremely good at forcing cooperation and teamwork.
 By flipping the player model from the computer game’s single player “one person controls many people’s fate” to multiplayer “many people control one wagon’s fate”, it made the goal of the card game crystal clear, and my friends and I were constantly thinking about the good of the group as a whole rather than each individual person.

-Best of all, the card game played to the strengths of the original by adopting its cavalier attitude towards death.
+Best of all, the card game plays to the strengths of the original by adopting its cavalier attitude towards death.

 - Individual deaths are random, but expected, and party deaths are less common and can usually be avoided by using teamwork and strategy